 MMT welcomes proposals from groups working to achieve a more equitable Oregon.
 There is an annual funding opportunity for its four portfolios each spring.
 At other times, the funder opens up a request for proposals.
 MMT awards operating, project, capacity building, and technical assistance support.
 More about what MMT looks for in proposals is here.

 The trust prioritizes groups that address disparities and increase equity, address root causes of problems, and leverage partnerships and community support.
 Keep in mind that MMT does not fund hospital capital construction, animal welfare or medical research.
-Check out the awards database to learn about which local nonprofits have received MMT’s support in the past and how much they received.
+Check out the awards database to learn about which local nonprofits MMT has supported and how much they received.
 MMT has awarded many grants between $25,000 and $100,000 in recent times.
-Answers to frequently asked questions can be viewed here.
+View FAQs here.